Learn about Surrey's programs and activities available to new immigrants to Canada.

 - Share your experiences

 - EmpowerMe is a free energy conservation program for homeowners that largely assists Canadian immigrants.
 Empower Me is a joint initiative of Quality Program Services, FortisBC, Township of Langley, the City of Vancouver, the City of Surrey, VanCity, and Kambo Green Solutions.

-Surrey has more than 125 free public schools for children under 18.
+- Surrey Schools: Surrey has more than 125 free public schools for children under 18.
 The City is also home to Simon Fraser University and Kwantlen Polytechnic University campuses, as well as many colleges and places for continuing education.